dcm4che/dcm4chee-arc-cs/docs/networking/config/uiElasticsearchURL.rst

     (dcmuiElasticsearchURLKeycloakServer)"
     "
+    .. _dcmuiAuditEnterpriseSiteID:

+    :ref:`Audit Enterprise SiteID <dcmuiAuditEnterpriseSiteID>`",string,"Set Audit Enterprise SiteID which should be used on Elasticsearch queries

+    (dcmuiAuditEnterpriseSiteID)"
+    "
     .. _dcmuiElasticsearchIsDefault:

     :ref:`Is Default <dcmuiElasticsearchIsDefault>`",boolean,"Set this URL to the default one.
 (Make sure that only one of the urls - siblings child is set to default).